-- Ask for letters of reference early and gently remind your writers of the deadline.
+Ask for letters of reference early and gently remind your writers of the deadline.
 Get a diverse set of letter writers.
 I had my current adviser (who was doing research similar to what I proposed), a past research adviser, and my boss at a tutoring center.
 Therefore, I had two letters addressing my intellectual merit, while one letter addressed broader impacts.

-- Ask for help.
-Your current university probably has a writing center and NSF has a list of experienced people.
+Ask for help.
+Your current university probably has a writing center.
 Don't be shy, they will love to help you.
 Also try asking around your department to find students who have applied previously.

 (Below is direct text from NSF but with sentences cut and added highlights)

 In considering applications, reviewers are instructed to address the two Merit Review Criteria as approved by the National Science Board - Intellectual Merit and Broader Impacts.
 Therefore, applicants must include separate statements on Intellectual Merit and Broader Impacts in their written statements in order to provide reviewers with the information necessary to evaluate the application with respect to both Criteria as detailed below.

 Reviewers will be asked to evaluate all proposals against two criteria:

 Broader Impacts: the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.

 The following elements should be considered in the review for both criteria:

 What is the potential for the proposed activity to